 The best fruit

-Avocados may be the best fruit for people with diabetes to eat.
-A typical one is only 4g of net carbs and is mostly monounsaturated fat.
-Some healthy fruits, like wild blueberries, are actually quite high glycemic.
+Avocados may be the best fruit to eat for people with diabetes.
+A typical avocado only has 4g of net carbs and is mostly monounsaturated fat.
+Some healthy fruits, like wild blueberries, are actually quite high on the glycemic index scale.
 But avocados are one of the lowest glycemic fruits.
-Others are coconuts, lemons, limes, nopal, olives, and bell peppers, which we don’t think of as a fruit because it isn’t sweet.
+Others low glycemic foods are coconuts, lemons, limes, nopal, olives, and bell peppers.

 The best vegetables are a medley of the non-starchy ones.
 We have such a wide choice of vegetables, particularly the greens, that it doesn’t make sense to pick just one.
 Salads can include raw greens like arugula, broccoli, cucumbers, kale, lettuce (except iceberg lettuce, which has little nutrition), spinach, and more.
 You can cook some of these and other great greens as well as veggies of other colors.